UniversalDependencies/docs/_v2/core-dependents.md

 case(secretarias, de)
 </div>

 The criteria for drawing the core-oblique distinction will thus have to be established specifically for each language and should be described in the language-specific documentation.
-The universal guidelines should help by providing general guidance on the kind of criteria and test that can be applicable.
-Here is a list to start with:
+The universal guidelines should help by providing general guidance on the kind of criteria and tests that can be applicable.
+Here is a tentative proposal that will be refined as we work out the full documentation for v2:

-* Personal pronouns: In many languages, personal pronouns are restricted to core arguments.
-For example, "this morning" cannot be replaced by the personal pronoun "it" above (only by a pronominal adverb like "then").
-* Interrogatives: The question corresponding to "she went to Paris" is "where did she go?" not "what did she go?".
-* Relativization: Languages that use relative clauses often restrict relativization to core arguments.
-* Passivization: In many languages, only core arguments can be passivized.
-* Agreement: Morphosyntactic agreement on verbs is usually restricted to core arguments (predominantly subjects but also objects in some languages).
+* Dependents that fulfill the roles of S, A or O/P are regarded as core unless "wholly oblique" (see below).
+* Other dependents are regarded as core if they resemble core S, A and O/P arguments with respect to at least one of the following coding strategies:
+    1. case marking
+    2. indexation (agreement)
+    3. linear order
+* Otherwise, they are regarded as "wholly oblique".

-## Merge direct and indirect objects
+## Rename direct objects

 Some languages allow extended transitive clauses with a third participant encoded as a core argument, usually with some kind of benefactive or recipient role, as in the English double-object construction: